ruczynskipatryk/ruczynskipatryk/README.md

-<h1 align="center">Hi 👋<br>I'm Patrick and I'm Personal Trainer and IT student from Poland. </h1>
+<h1 align="center">Hello 👋<br>I'm Patrick and I'm Personal Trainer and IT student from Poland. </h1>
 <h3 align="center">I love to develop myself that's why I started learn programing and why I'm here.
 I Will put here my projects, You can check them right below.
-Have a great day!
 In may of 2023 I decide to change direction - stop learning frontend and start learning JAVA and all the Beckend stuff.
-Currently working on my game in Java and also looking for a first job.</h3>
+Currently working on my game in Java and also looking for a first job as a Java Developer.
+Have a great day!</h3>

 - 🌍 Based in Poland.
 - 🎮 Currently working on **my very own 2D game based on JAVA.
 You can check this project right below.
 Currently it is working properly on terminal window.**